joshuaeckroth/csci221-website/guide/haskell-quick-intro.markdown

 Give a function one of its several arguments, and it just becomes a "slightly more realized" value.
 I.e., that argument is replaced with its value everywhere it appears in the function, but the function still is not fully realized.
-Example:
+Normal variables, like `x` above (first example), are simply fully-realized values.

+Example of a function:

 {% highlight haskell %}
 average_three_values x y z = (x + y + z) / 3.0